GibbonEdu/docs/content/administrators/getting-started/installing-gibbon/_index.md

 Looking for a quick install?
 [Download](https://www.softaculous.com/apps/educational/Gibbon) Gibbon via Softaculous.
 {{% /panel %}}

+{{% panel %}}
+Installing from scratch on an Apache server?
+Check out the [How to Install Gibbon]([https://www.softaculous.com/apps/educational/Gibbon](https://ask.gibbonedu.org/t/how-to-install-gibbon-for-noobs-like-me-on-debian-12-or-ubuntu-and-similar/8365)) thread by @dardiv on the forums.
+{{% /panel %}}

 ## Softaculous Installation

 If you are using a web hosting company that provides Softaculous via CPanel, you can follow the instructions in the video below to install Gibbon:<iframe src="https://www.youtube.com/embed/5tfuT1CjAe8?rel=0" allowfullscreen="allowfullscreen" width="560" height="315" frameborder="0"></iframe>